material-components/material-web/docs/components/fab.md

 FABs may be extended with a label for additional emphasis.
 Extended FABs can omit their icon.

-*SSR note:* extended FABs with icons should add the `has-icon` attribute to avoid a flash of unstyled content.
-Otherwise, the client will automatically detect if an icon is slotted into the element, but that event is not fired upon hydration of a SSRd declarative shadow DOM template.

 <!-- no-catalog-start -->

 ![An extended FAB with an edit icon and the visible text edit](images/fab/usage-extended.webp)